 Having grown up on the eastern part of Pennsylvania a little more than two hours from New York City, I’ve been there a countless number of times since I was a little girl.
 Although my trips have become less frequent since I’ve lived in Pittsburgh, I still try to get there every chance I can.
-When my husband was invited there on a work trip over Halloween, I jumped on the opportunity to take our son with us to finally share the fun and fast-paced city with him.
+When my husband was invited there on a work trip over Halloween, I jumped on the opportunity to take our toddler to New York City with us to finally share the fun and fast-paced city with him.

 Other family-friendly hotels I’ve stayed at in Midtown in the past and would recommend include: